rcardin/scalar-2025/deck.md

 * `Abort.run` is called an **Effect Handler**
   * It executes the `Abort` effect.
 The `IO` effect is _left untouched_

-* Virtually, we can define a our own effect handler without changing original recipe
+* Virtually, we can define our effect handler without changing the original recipe
   * For example, for testing purposes
 ---